City Line (Jerusalem)

+In Jerusalem, the "City Line" was a 7 km segment of the Green Line that divided the city between Israel and Jordan as part of the 1949 Armistice Agreements, which ended the 1948 Arab–Israeli War.
+On one side was West Jerusalem, which was part of Israel, and on the other side was East Jerusalem, which was part of the Jordanian-annexed West Bank; East Jerusalem also included the Old City and the Israeli exclave of Mount Scopus.
+Additionally, a "Demilitarized Area" surrounding the British Government House was controlled by the United Nations.
+The City Line had numerous fortifications and obstacles on both sides, and various buildings in the city that were situated along the boundary were used as military posts.
+This arrangement was in place until the 1967 Arab–Israeli War, when Israel captured the entirety of Jerusalem.
+In 1988, six years before the Israel–Jordan peace treaty, the Jordanian government formally renounced the country's territorial claim to Jerusalem in favour of supporting the establishment of a Palestinian state, though the Jordanian Waqf continues to exercise authority over the Al-Aqsa Mosque compound in the Old City.
+Pursuant to the two-state solution laid out by the Oslo Accords, East Jerusalem has been sought by the Palestine Liberation Organization as the capital city of the State of Palestine.

 History

 In November 30, 1948, after the end of the 1948 Arab–Israeli War in Jerusalem, Moshe Dayan, commander of the Israeli Etzioni Brigade, and Abdullah el-Tell, the Jordanian commander, met in an abandoned house in Musrara neighborhood.
 The two officers drew a map at the scale of 1:20,000, which outlined the boundaries of the ceasefire in Jerusalem.
 Dayan drew the positions under Israeli control with a green wax pencil line, and el-Tell used a red pencil to outline the positions under Jordanian control.
-The area between the two lines, along with the thickness of pencils that drew the two lines on the map, determined a No Man's Land along the lines.
+The area between the two lines, along with the thickness of pencils that drew the two lines on the map, determined a "no man's land" along the lines.
 At the time, it seemed to the parties that it was a temporary ceasefire line, and thus they attached no special significance to the inaccuracies and errors resulting from the thickness of the pencils, slight deviations in the drawings, and segments of discontinuous lines.